256dpi/fire/README.md

 **A small and opinionated framework for Go providing Ember compatible JSON APIs.**

-Fire is built on top of the amazing [api2go](https://github.com/manyminds/api2go) project, uses the [mgo](https://github.com/go-mgo/mgo) MongoDB driver for persisting resources and plays well with the [gin](https://github.com/gin-gonic/gin) framework.
+Fire is built on top of the powerful [jsonapi](https://github.com/gonfire/jsonapi) library, uses the [mgo](https://github.com/go-mgo/mgo) MongoDB driver for persisting resources and plays well with the [gin](https://github.com/gin-gonic/gin) framework.
 The tight integration of these components provides a very simple API for rapidly building backend services for your Ember projects.

 _The framework is still WIP and the API may be changed._